link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/event-sourcing.md

 Now, consumer services can operate autonomously with copied data fragments, which can enhance performance and availability.

-However, as the diagram illustrates, this makes the interaction between services become complex.
+This pattern makes the interaction between services become complex.
 Data must be fetched from the owner service and kept **in-sync** using a synchronization mechanism.
 Fortunately, an **Event Stream** can help address this problem elegantly.

 #### Data Moving With Event Streaming